What is TaichiFlow? | Modern Tai Chi Method

 The Form is the foundation.
 The routines are the interface.
 TaichiFlow builds the bridge.

-Progression and modularity: 3 cycles, a clear path
+Progression : 3 cycles, one clear path

-TaichiFlow advances in steps: install, deepen, refine.
+TaichiFlow progresses in three steps: install, deepen, refine.

 NEXT STEPS